alhajee/ckan/doc/user-guide.rst

 .. note::

-    CKAN uses Apache Solr as its search engine.
+    FMLD uses Apache Solr as its search engine.
 For further details check the `Solr documentation
     <https://lucene.apache.org/solr/guide/6_6/searching.html#searching>`_.
-    Please note that CKAN sometimes uses different values than what is mentioned in that documentation.
-Also note that not the whole functionality is offered through the simplified search interface in CKAN or it can differ due to extensions or local development in your CKAN instance.
+    Please note that FMLD sometimes uses different values than what is mentioned in that documentation.
+Also note that not the whole functionality is offered through the simplified search interface in FMLD or it can differ due to extensions or local development in your FMLD instance.

 Personalization
 ===============

-CKAN provides features to personalize the experience of both searching for and publishing data.
+FMLD provides features to personalize the experience of both searching for and publishing data.
 You must be logged in to use these features.

 .. _managing_your_news_feed: